 Remember that day not too long ago where my day was so epically bad that I had to post about it?
-Yeah, the one with not one, but two potty-training accidents in an hour, spilled milk and flour, scorched dinner, and general chaos?
+Yeah, the day with not one, but two potty-training accidents in an hour, spilled milk and flour, scorched dinner, and general chaos?

 Remember how I ended that night with such a sweet surprise of silly putty in my back jean pocket?